cenzwong/blog/03-Accessing-dtap-in-pods/readme.md

 </configuration>
 ```
 ### Alternative
 I have prepared an example configuration file on [Github](https://github.com/helloezmeral/hpe-binary/tree/main/hadoop-dtap-config).
-If your Hadoop do not have special configuration, you can simply download and replace your existing configuration file.
+If your Hadoop does not have a special configuration, you can simply download and replace your existing configuration file.
 ## Test your HDFS command
-Here is some common commands used to interacted with datatap.
+Here are some common commands used to interact with datatap.
 ```bash
 # bash, Current working directory -> $HADOOP_HOME